exira/ges-runner/README.md

 # ges-runner

-Service wrapper that uses [Topshelf](http://topshelf-project.com/) to run EventStore (https://geteventstore.com/)
+Wrapper that uses [Topshelf](http://topshelf-project.com/) to run EventStore (https://geteventstore.com/) as a Windows Service.

 ## Usage